2020 Summit Cancelled Due to COVID-19

 There is a vital need to encourage Hispanic students to stay in school, excel in their studies and pursue higher education.
 The Summit has been planned, in part, to fulfill this need.
 As you know, educated Latino youth, who become acculturated role models, are a tremendous investment in North Carolina’s future.

-- To motivate Hispanic students to excel at their highest potential in their studies through motivational talks by speakers who have achieved success in their professional careers.
+To motivate Hispanic students to excel at the highest potential in their studies through motivational talks by speakers who have achieved success in their professional careers.

 Exhibit Hall Visit by 11th-12th graders

 Exhibit Hall Visit by 7th- 8th graders